 A genuine geographic bull's-eye, Nashville is perfectly positioned to draw people together.
 40% of the US population lives within 600 miles of Nashville.

-Maps outlining major interstate routes and roadways are available at no charge through the Nashville CVC's Visitor Information Centers, located at the corner of Fifth and Broadway, in the tower of the Bridgestone Arena and at the corner of Fourth and Commerce on the lower level of the Regions Bank Building.
+Maps outlining major interstate routes and roadways are available at no charge through the Nashville CVC's Visitor Information Center, located at the corner of Fifth and Broadway in the tower of the Bridgestone Arena.

 More than 28,000 parking spaces make it easy to bring a car downtown.
 Broadway, downtown's main thoroughfare, bisects numbered avenues into north and south.
 Most corporate offices and government agencies are north of Broadway.